WindowsNT/Copilot-SDK-CPP-PHP/README.md

 # Copilot/LLama SDK for C++

 Github released the [Copilot SDK](https://github.com/github/copilot-sdk) and here 's a C++ wrapper around it to be used in Windows.
+This also allows to use a local LLama-based model through a local llama-server.

-# Installation
+# Copilot Installation
 * Create a folder with python installed
 * pip install github-copilot-sdk
 * Put [copilot.exe](https://github.com/github/copilot-cli/releases/) in that folder

+# LLama Installation
+Create a folder where [llama-server](https://github.com/ggml-org/llama.cpp/releases) is located.

 # Usage
 ```cpp